About the practice

 Dr. Simmons has more than 15 years experience providing evidence based therapies including exposure and response prevention (ERP), inference based therapy (I-CBT), cognitive-behavioral therapy (CBT), habit reversal training, and compassion focused therapy.
 Before her private practice, Dr. Simmons worked at the Body Dysmorphic Disorder Program at Rhode Island Hospital.

 Dr. Simmons is a Clinical Assistant Professor at Brown’s Warren Alpert Medical School where she supervises and teaches psychology residents.
-She regularly gives presentations on topics related to body dysmorphic disorder.
+She regularly gives presentations on topics related to OCD and BDD.

 Rachel Simmons, PhD, Clinical Psychologist in RI, MA, NY, and Iowa